2bytes/website/content/post/bantamCloud/025-caveats/index.md

 A software load balancer can sit in front of your cluster, it works as a software switch to choose between which of the nodes behind it traffic should be routed to.
 A software load balancer detects which node to use by performing a health check, it will ping an endpoint on each node per your specifications, whichever one responds will receive traffic, this could be one, some or all.
 How traffic is routed to the nodes is often configurable in a variety of ways including round-robin, least connections, weighted, and more.
 It is also possible to use to enforce "sticky sessions", in this mode, users/clients will be routed to the same node, where possible.

-One such software load balancer is (HA Proxy)[https://www.haproxy.org/].
+One such software load balancer is [HA Proxy](https://www.haproxy.org/).
 HAProxy is a powerful yet easy to configure TCP/HTTP load balancer.
 Some cloud providers have based their own load balancers on HAProxy.

 Software load balancers such as HA proxy have one inconvenience though; they need another piece of hardware in front of your cluster to run on.
 This can be a virtual machine, or another Pi for example but may be totally out of the question if you don't have something to run it on.
 The other downside of using a load balancer like this, is that they are typically not integrated with Kubernetes.
 You'll have to configure it manually for each Ingress/Service you wish to deploy to your cluster.